samisquires/dig-eg-gaz.github.io/_pages/how-to/tei-xml-instructions.md

 - the **`<figure>`** element will be useful for the *Egyptian Gazette*, but I have not yet worked out how to use it.

 ## Resources
+- [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/index.html) - listing all of the elements under use and giving rules for their usage.
 - “[A Gentle Introduction to XML](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/SG.html),” TEI Consortium.